The Psychology Program

 360 – Advanced Statistics for Psychology (3)

-Prerequisite: PSYC 261 with a minumum grade of C-.
+Prerequisite: PSYC 261 with a minimum grade of C-.
 Introduction to advanced statistical methods, including ANOVA models, a priori and post hoc tests, and multiple regression.
 Particular emphasis on quasi-experimental and correlational methods, as well as data entry, analysis using SPSS, and presentation.

 362 – Research Methods for Psychology (4)